Meet our Champions

 Bamidele Odumosu (University of Lagos, Nigeria)

-Bamidele is a Pharmaceutical Microbiologist lecturing at the prestigious University of Lagos.
-Bamidele’s broad research interest involves microbial natural products and medicinal plants appropriate for innovative drug formulation and the use of nanosized drug particles as an alternative form of chemotherapy, in treatments and prevention of infectious diseases.
-Bamidele is a Fellow of the World Academy of Science (TWAS) and was a visiting researcher to the Indian Institute of Toxicology Research and is currently a Research Fellow of INTI University Malaysia.
-Bamidele is an active member of some scientific bodies and societies and is the immediate past National Publicity secretary of the Nigerian Society of Microbiology.
+I am a Pharmaceutical Microbiologist lecturing at the University of Lagos, Nigeria.
+My broad research interest involves microbial natural products and medicinal plants appropriate for innovative drug formulation, and the use of nanosized drug particles as an alternative form of chemotherapy, in treatments and prevention of infectious diseases.
+I am a Fellow of the World Academy of Science and a Research Fellow of INTI University Malaysia.
+I aim to leverage my passion for advocacy to elevate public understanding of microbiology's role in daily life.

 -